 It’s not just a feature of portrait photography, but is also relevant to all types of photography and is a particularly popular technique in landscape photography.
 Google Ansel Adam’s Mount Williamson, Sierra Nevada from Manzanar to see a fantastic example of foreshortening in landscape photography.

 However, in portrait photography, when foreshortening occurs unintentionally with a wrong pose or camera angle, the results are unflattering.
+It can happen really easy with sitting poses.

 What causes foreshortening in photography?